Understanding the Statute of Limitations for Your Discrimination Claims

 What Are the Exceptions to Filing an EEOC Charge?

 The Right to Sue letter is not required, and the EEOC is not involved in the process.
-You can go right to the Federal Court.
+You file directly in the Federal Court.

 Race may apply to, but are not limited to, the following terms: